14edavis/CIWS-VisChallenge/README.md

 # CIWS-VisChallenge

-Basilisk reads an file of Intelligent Water Supply Data and creates two lists: timestamps and water pulses.
+Basilisk reads a csv file of Intelligent Water Supply Data and creates two lists: timestamps and water pulses.
 On these lists, the item at index *n* of the timestamps list corresponds with index *n* of the water pulse list The timestamp list utilize a datetime object, allowing for various time-related manipulations.